Immaculate Heart of Mary Parish, three blocks north of Greenfield Ave. on 117th St. in West Allis

 If you will be gone for an extended period of time please work this out with the director.
 If you know you will miss too many rehearsals to perform in a given concert you should request to take a “leave of absence”.
 This maintains your status with the choir so that you can simply return to rehearsals after the concert in which you will not participate.
 After obtaining permission for a leave of absence from the director, notify your section leader of the rehearsals and concert you will miss.

 Women are required to wear an all-black floor length dress (no more than 4" off floor).
 It may be one or two pieces.
 It must have long sleeves.
 The neckline must be no lower than one inch below the collarbone; it may be a mock turtle, rounded collar or v-neck.
 If top buttons, buttons must be black.
 Dress fabric may not be patterned or shiny (i.e. no taffeta, Lurex).
 Black hose and black dress shoes.
 No shiny buttons, buckles, etc. worn in front.
+Long black dress slacks may be worn instead of a skirt.
 Small stud earrings are allowed - no dangling or reflective ones.
 Hair ties and barrettes must be small and subtle.

 Men are required to wear a black tuxedo with a white wingtip collar shirt, a black bow tie, black dress shoes and black socks.